st003/st003.github.io/README.md

-# Porfolio
+# Portfolio

 A static website portfolio using raw HTML, CSS, and JavaScript.
 No third-party libraries.
+View at: https://st003.github.io/

 ## Build